ArsalanShakil/NikeCore/README.md

 ### An application connecting consumers to extended digital touch points based on their physical activity and shopping behaviour.
 #
 ### NikeCore helps you maintian a healthy wellness parctices by incentivising your daily physical activities that turn into
-benefits you can use online or physical nike stores.
+### benefits you can use online or physical nike stores.

+### It is a self intiated project and is an extended concept for Nike Health Apps.

 <br/>